 winter night paddling

-Members may paddle in the winter (1st November to 31st March) during the hours of darkness subject to the conditions defined in Rule 23 (follow the rules link on the Membership Information page).
+Members may paddle in the winter (1st November to 31st March) during the hours of darkness subject to the conditions defined in Rule 23.
+River status must be GREEN.

-The club has a few red LED type lights but it is the members responsibility to make sure they have one to wear on their buoyancy aid.
-Anyone who does not have a light will not be allowed to paddle, this includes all paddlers in a crew boat.
+The club has a few red LED type lights but it is the member's responsibility to make sure they have one to wear on their buoyancy aid, this includes all paddlers in a crew boat.
+Anyone who does not have a suitable light will not be allowed to paddle.
 Please return the club lights if you borrow them.

-In the event that there are no experienced adult members willing to take responsibility for junior members on the water, the juniors must accept that they will not be able to paddle.
+In the event that there are no experienced adult members willing to take responsibility for junior or inexperienced members on the water, those members must accept that they will not be able to paddle.

 - Use a boat that you are confident in.